CSIRO-enviro-informatics/asgs-lite-ont/README.md

 ...and there are similar endpoints for each WFS.

+!(model.png)
+Figure 1: An OWL diagram of this ASGS Lite Ontology model.

 ## Ontology files
 Currently there is only one content file for this ontology: [model.ttl](model.ttl), which encodes this ontology in RDF (turtle).
+Supporting this is the diagram file [model.png](model.png) shown above.

 ## Purpose